luxmundi27/Derrick-Ekabe/README.md

 <a href="https://www.linkedin.com/in/derrickekabe"><img src="https://img.shields.io/badge/-LinkedIn-0072b1?&style=for-the-badge&logo=linkedin&logoColor=white" /></a>

-I’m an entry-level Cybersecurity Analyst with hands-on experience in identifying vulnerabilities, analyzing threats, and supporting secure system operations.
+A result driven Cybersecurity Analyst with hands-on experience in identifying vulnerabilities, analyzing threats, and supporting secure system operations.
 I have worked on real-world labs and projects that have helped me build a strong foundation in areas like network security, incident response, and security monitoring.

  I enjoy learning by doing investigating simulated attacks to working with Network tools, EDR tools, SIEM/SOAR tools and Vulnerability Management tools.